 Doukissa (Greek Chocolate Biscuit Log)

-A beloved no-bake Greek dessert, this chocolate biscuit log features crushed biscuits generously folded into a luscious, rich cocoa-butter cream.
+A beloved no-bake dessert that features crushed biscuits generously folded into a luscious, rich cocoa-butter cream.
 Once chilled until firm, it's enrobed in a smooth layer of melted milk chocolate, offering a delightful contrast of textures and intense chocolate flavor.

 Christina Adamidouby Christina Adamidou